 A bail bond or surety bond is simply a monetary guarantee that a person who has been charged with a crime will appear before the court when they are ordered.
 Once a bond has been posted, the accused is released from custody until his court hearing.

 After being booked into the county jail, the defendant will see a judge who will set terms of bond and the bond amount.

-You can post cash or real property for the full amount of the bond directly with the court, but this may tie up much-needed funds and savings.
+You can post cash or real property for the total amount of the bond directly with the court, but this may tie up much-needed funds and savings.
 Some jurisdictions may deduct court fees from your cash bond.

-The full name of the defendant and where helps in custody you will need the city, state and name of the jail.
 If you can provide the booking number, this will save valuable time.

 If you do not have it, don’t worry, the bail agent can get it when they contact the jail.
-Once you know the bail amount, our agent will advise what it will cost to post bond and anything else required to expedite the defendant’s release.
+Once you know the bail amount, our agent will advise what it will cost to post a bond and anything else required to expedite the defendant’s release.

 That usually depends on where the defendant is being held.
-Usually it’s within 45 Min to an Hour and a half after they see the judge.
+Usually it’s within 45 Min to an hour and a half after they see the judge.

 If you think the defendant is going to flee, contact your bondsman as soon as possible to review what options are available to you.
 If a defendant fails to appear before the court, he is considered a fugitive and a bench warrant is issued for their arrest.
 The bail bond agent makes every effort to locate the fugitive and return them to custody.
 However, if the bail bond agent is unable to locate the fugitive the bail agent must pay the entire bond amount to the court.
 The bail bond agent can recover the cost by turning to the collateral to reimburse the loss.